-We have calibrated the interest rate model to the market at the end of March 2016.
+We have calibrated the interest rate model to the market at the end of March 2017.
 We have estimated parameters for the interest rate model from the yield curve and the implied volatilities of interest swaptions with different terms.
-In calculating the time value of options and guarantees, considering the characteristics of the existing business, we have used the Black-Karasinski model() for variable products and the Hull-White model for other products.
-These scenarios used were developed by TMNL.
+In calculating the time value of options and guarantees, we have used the Hull-White model.
+These scenarios used were developed by Milliman for variable business and by TMNL for the other business.
+(Note 1)